DigitalState/Authentication/references/permissions.md

 # Permissions

-The DigitalState Authentication microservice available permissions.
+The DigitalState Authentication microservice permissions.

 ## Table of Contents